Study World History while analyzing great leaders of the past!

 Written from a biblical worldview!
 Our literature-based World History I high school course covers from the Ancients through the Renaissance & Reformation.

 We begin by reading the historical portions of the Bible.
 Along with the cultures and peoples found there, your student will learn about Ancient Egypt, Greece, China, Rome and the Early Church.

 After the Ancients period, your highschooler will study the Middle Ages.
 You’ll read about fascinating characters such as Genghis and Kublai Khan, St. Patrick, Eleanor of Aquitaine and Joan of Arc.

 Following the Middle Ages, you’ll discover the exciting Renaissance as well as the opposing viewpoints that caused the Reformation.

 Additionally, World History I provides your high school student:

 • the chance to consider leadership qualities by analyzing history’s best and most ruthless leaders

-• an engaging, customized learning experience with a variety of assignment choices, using your student’s learning styles and natural gifts
+• an engaging, customizable learning experience with a variety of assignment choices using your student’s learning styles and natural gifts

 • readable, illustrated unit overviews summarizing the major events and people of each unit